telerik/xaml-docs/controls/radbuttons/features/toggle-switch-button.md

 ## Content Position

 The RadToggleSwitchButton allows you to control the position of its CheckedContent and UncheckedContent.
 You can do that using its __ContentPosition__ property.
-This property is enumeration of type __SwitchButtonContentPosition__ and expose the following values.
+This property is an enumeration of type __SwitchButtonContentPosition__ and exposes the following values.

 * __Both__
 * __Right (default)__